Doocey/tyne-time-hugo/content/post/2013-04-11-newcastle-united-2-0-benfica-and-pardews-men-are-in-european-semi-finals.md

 ---
-title: Newcastle United 2-0 Benfica and Pardew’s men are in European semi-finals
+title: "Newcastle United 2-0 Benfica and Pardew’s men are in European semi-finals"
-description: 'With a the prospect of a Europa League semi-final, all Newcastle United need to do is secure a 2-0 victory over Benfica at St. James' Park.
-Easy, right?!'
+description: "With a the prospect of a Europa League semi-final, all Newcastle United need to do is secure a 2-0 victory over Benfica at St. James' Park.
+Easy, right?!"
 author: Kevin Doocey
 type: post
 date: 2013-04-11T17:09:17+00:00